owgydz/apple/README.md

 # Apple JavaScript Engine

 Apple is a lightweight JavaScript engine built with the goal of being simple, extensible, and fast.
 This project allows you to execute JavaScript code, run files, create files, and interact with a CLI environment.
-(Install the release tag for a stable version)
+(Install the release tag for a stable version.
+The current revision (last commit) is not stable at all and is in testing.)

 ## Features